Thinking of selling old jewelry? These are the common ways to resell fine gold, diamond, gemstone and other jewelry:

 Between the GIA report, and the fact that your jewelry or diamond goes to a global marketplace, means you have the greatest likelihood of getting the fairest and highest price for your item.

-This unique marketplace model means that Worthy brings literally hundreds of potential buyers to your laptop — something you absolutely cannot do yourself.
+This unique marketplace model means that Worthy.com brings literally hundreds of potential buyers to your laptop — something you cannot do yourself.

 Once you receive your GIA value estimate, you have three options:

-- Sell immediately at the price they recommend, for a guaranteed sum.
-In this case, Worthy honors this minimum price, sends the ring to market, and in the event it sells for more, you receive the highest price.
+- Sell your jewelry immediately at the price they recommend, for a guaranteed sum.
+In this case, Worthy honored this minimum price, sells the ring online, and in the event it sells for more than the estimate, you receive the highest price.